Recruitment at the U

 Compensation

-The U.S. Department of Labor has developed a six-factor test for determining whether workers are to be considered "trainees" (e.g., unpaid interns) or "employees" (hourly or salaried interns) that must be paid at least minimum wage under the Fair Labor Standards Act (FLSA).
-To list an “unpaid internship” with the University of Utah, all of the following criteria must be met:
+The U.S. Department of Labor has developed a six-factor test for determining whether workers are to be considered “trainees” (e.g., unpaid interns) or “employees” (hourly or salaried interns) that must be paid at least minimum wage under the Fair Labor Standards Act (FLSA).
+To list an “unpaid internship” with the University of Utah, all the following criteria must be met:

 - The internship, even though it includes actual operation of the facilities of the employer, is similar to training which would be given in an educational environment;